josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 For example, the `ngFor` input properties, `of` and `trackBy`, map to `ngForOf` and `ngForTrackBy`.

 As the `NgFor` directive loops through the list, it sets and resets properties of its own context object.
-These properties can include, but aren't limited to, `index`, `odd`, and a special property named `$implicit`.
+These properties can include, but are not limited to, `index`, `odd`, and a special property named `$implicit`.

 Angular sets `let-hero` to the value of the context's `$implicit` property, which `NgFor` has initialized with the hero for the current iteration.